silkroadnomad/orbitdb-blog/README.md

 ## todos
 ### orbit - todos
 - store profile data in orbit-db (bio, seo, profile pic)
-- set database name in store
+- set database name in profile / store
-- sort posts by date
 - use identity of metamask https://github.com/orbitdb/orbit-db-identity-provider#creating-an-identity-with-an-ethereum-wallet
 - make blog only writable by an identity
 - when deleting a post - replication is informed but hard to identify the removed item